All Episodes

 I read that and I was doubly offended.

-The Belgian waffle.
+It's a Belgian waffle.

-Any criticism Of Obama is said to be racist.
+Any criticism of Obama is said to be racist.

-Ladies and gentlemen, North Carolina Republican Party TV ad, an unidentified female announcer, you'll hear, and then the Reverend Jeremiah Wright.
+Let's go to this ad, ladies and gentlemen, North Carolina Republican Party TV ad, an unidentified female announcer, you'll hear, and then the Reverend Jeremiah Wright and the North Carolina Republican Party chairman, Linda Daves.

 For 20 years, Barack Obama sat in his pew listening to his pastor.